tajpouria/typegraphql-nextjs-boilerplate/README.md

-# Type GraphQL Series
+# Type GraphQL Series Integrated with NextJS

-A quick introduction to type-graphql library : [https://typegraphql.ml/]
+A quick introduction to [type-graphql](https://typegraphql.ml) library with NextJS

 ## Bootstrap with apollo-server-graphql